FlowFuse/website/src/changelog/2024/07/flowfuse-assistant-json.md

     - changelog
 ---

-The FlowFuse Assistant can now assist with writing JSON for you.
+The FlowFuse Assistant can now assist you by generating JSON.

 Wherever you edit JSON in the Rich Monaco Editor you will see the "Ask the FlowFuse Assistant 🪄" code lens.
-That includes the Inject Node, the Template Node and any contrib node that uses the built-in editor for JSON.
+That includes the Inject Node, the Template Node and any contrib node that uses the built-in editor for writing JSON.

 We think you will find this to be a great time saver and a good helper when you are unsure of the syntax.